ThereforeGames/unprompted/docs/MANUAL.md

 - `discard` will ignore the brush mask entirely.
 - `subtract` will remove the brush mask region from the text mask region.

 Supports the optional `precision` argument which determines the confidence of the mask.
-Default is 100, max value is 255.
+Default is 0.4, max value is 1.0.
 Lowering this value means you may select more than you intend.

+Supports the optional `neg_precision` argument which determines the confidence of the negative mask.
+Default is 0.4, max value is 1.0.
+Lowering this value means you may select more than you intend.

 Supports the optional `padding` argument which increases the radius of your selection by a given number of pixels.

+Supports the optional `neg_padding` which is the same as `padding` but for the negative prompts.

 Supports the optional `smoothing` argument which refines the boundaries of the mask, allowing you to create a smoother selection.
 Default is 0.
 Try a value of 20 or greater if you find that your masks are blocky.

+Supports the optional `neg_smoothing` which is the same as `smoothing` but for the negative prompts.

 Supports the optional `size_var` argument which will cause the shortcode to calculate the region occupied by your mask selection as a percentage of the total canvas.
 That value is stored into the variable you specify.
 For example: `[txt2mask size_var=test]face[/txt2mask]` if "face" takes up 40% of the canvas, then the `test` variable will become 0.4.